Agni in Ayurveda: Understand the Digestive Fire for Gut Health

 FAQs on Agni in Ayurveda

-1. What are the qualities of Agni in Ayurveda?
+1. What are the qualities of Agni in ayurveda?

 In Ayurveda, Agni embodies qualities such as warmth, transformation, and light.
 It represents the vital force behind digestion and metabolism, responsible for converting food and other inputs into energy and sustenance for the body.